adebiasi/LinuxCommandLineTutorial/README.md

 - **head**: Output the first part of a file
 - **tail**: Output the last part of a file
 - **tee**: Read from standard input and write to standard output and files

+### Hints
+- \> vs |: The redirection operator connects a command with a file (command1 > file1), while the pipeline operator connects the output of one command with the input of a second command (command1 | command2).